codeteri/userbase_growth_graph/README.md

 # userbase_growth_graph
-A java CLI application used to visualise the growth of a user base by graph. import java.io.BufferedReader;
+A java CLI application used to visualise the growth of a user base by graph.
+I was going to use the input from the json file to create a scatter plot with the unicode block as a bar

+import java.io.BufferedReader;
 import java.io.IOException;
 import java.io.InputStreamReader;